the-creative-tester/blog/_posts/2016-04-25-Python-Web-Browser-Automation-Behave.md

 pip 6.1.1 from /Library/Frameworks/Python.framework/Versions/2.7/lib/python2.7/site-packages (python 2.7)
 ~~~

-You can now use the following commands to install the Selenium, Lettuce and Nose packages:
+You can now use the following commands to install the Selenium, Behave and Nose packages:

 >
 ~~~ shell